Instruments and Surveys

-- We will ask both researchers and practitioners about: what types of products they value; what they think makes good research; the ability for research to address the most critical problems of practice in a timely fashion; the structures, processes, and incentives in both communities to use education research; and more.
+- We ask both researchers and practitioners about: what types of products they value; what they think makes good research; the ability for research to address the most critical problems of practice in a timely fashion; the structures, processes, and incentives in both communities to use education research; and more.

 The third pair of instruments is a social networking survey measuring the direct and indirect connections between the research and practice communities.
-This pair of surveys will help the team identify key players in research engagement and translation at the school- and district-level, as well as among researchers and research brokers.
+This pair of surveys helps the team identify key players in research engagement and translation at the school- and district-level, as well as among researchers and research brokers.